DeanEncoded/HannaCLIEngine/README.md

 git clone https://github.com/DeanEncoded/HannaCLIEngine.git
 ```
 Then just open the solution "HannaCLIEngine.sln" in Visual Studio and you're good to go!

+You might want to set the Startup project of the solution to **Hanna-Studio**.

 You can now build and run Hanna Studio straight from the source.

-**NOTE:** You might need to add "ConsoleControl.dll" as a reference to the Hanna Studio project.
-Just open the solution in Visual Studio and right click on the project Hanna-Studio > Add Reference > Browse .... then navigate to the references folder in the cloned source folder then select *ConsoleControl.dll*.
+**NOTE:** You might also need to add "ConsoleControl.dll" as a reference to the Hanna Studio project.
+Just open the solution in Visual Studio and right click on the project Hanna-Studio > Add Reference > Browse .... then navigate to the *references* folder in the cloned source folder then select *ConsoleControl.dll*.
 Boom that's it.
 You should be able to run Hanna Studio.

 ### TO-DO
 *These are some of the to-dos for Hanna*